sjml/python-paper/README.md

         - `json`: really just for debugging Lua filters, but hey, go for it
 * `paper wc`: outputs word count information, broken down by file
 * `paper save`: modifies the metrics in the readme (word count, progress towards goal) and makes a git commit, prompting for a message and appending some extra data to it
+    - can pass a message directly with `--message`, just like with a regular git commit
 * `paper push`: if you've already set up an upstream repository, pushes to it. if not, will make a GitHub repo, prompting for a name (recommended template based on metadata), private v public, etc.
 * `paper web`: assuming you've pushed to a GitHub repo at least once, this will open the web page for said repo